Luigi Pasinetti: The Cambridge equation with the public sector

-The Controversy on the theory of capital
+Controversy on the theory of capital

-Alongside the contributions made to the Cambridge model of growth and income distribution, in the 1960s, Pasinetti joined what has become known in economic literature as the controversy on capital theory between the two Cambridges: i.e., Cambridge (United Kingdom), whose most prominent scholars were Joan Robinson, Luigi Pasinetti, Piero Sraffa and Nicholas Kaldor and Cambridge, Massachusetts (U.S.A) whose members were Paul Samuelson, Robert Solow, David Levhari and Edwin Burmeister.
+Alongside the contributions made to the Cambridge model of growth and income distribution, in the 1960s, Pasinetti joined what has become known in economic literature as the controversy on capital theory between the two Cambridges: i.e., Cambridge (United Kingdom), whose most prominent scholars were Joan Robinson, Luigi Pasinetti, Piero Sraffa and Nicholas Kaldor and Cambridge, Massachusetts, whose members were Paul Samuelson, Robert Solow, David Levhari and Edwin Burmeister.

 Controversies over the nature and importance of capital were not new.
 In the early 20th century, the economist John Bates Clark, in an effort to refute Marx's surplus theory, suggested that wages and profits (or rather interest, as they were called by Neoclassical economists, owing to their assumption that rate of profit and rate of interest coincide) were simply considered as prices, obtained from the marginal productivity of the factors of production; a theory synthesized by J.B.
 Clark's famous statement, that "what a social class gets is, under natural law, what it contributes to the general output of industry".
 In this debate, Veblen and Böhm-Bawerk were also involved, proposing slightly different, but basically similar, theories to that of J. B. Clark.

 In 1930 Hayek re-opened the debate by linking lower interest rates with more indirect methods of production, i.e., with higher capital/labor ratios.
 Since the interest rate was for Hayek the price of capital, it was clear that Hayek (as all Neoclassical economists) thought that lower interest rates would lead to more capital-intensive production methods.
 With the outbreak of the Great Depression, the debates over capital theory were abandoned, and it was not until 1953, due to a paper by Joan Robinson, that the topic was again given prominence.

 Robinson opened the controversy with a now famous statement, with which she exposes the main problems of the traditional concept of capital as follows:

 Moreover, the production function has been a powerful instrument of miseducation.
 The student of economic theory is taught to write O $=$ f(L,C), where L is a quantity of labour, C a quantity of capital and O a rate of output of commodities.
 He is instructed to assume all workers alike, and to measure L in man-hours of labour; he is told something about the index-number problem involved in choosing a unit of output; and then he is hurried on to the next question, in the hope that he will forget to ask in what units C is measured.
 Before ever he does ask, he has become a professor, and so sloppy habits of thought are handed on from one generation to the next.